Video games have become some of the most popular forms of entertainment for both men and women. But is there a dangerous dark side of gaming?

 If you are spending hours playing video games and recognize that it is negatively affecting your life, it is time to take action.
 The Bible teaches that one method of removing negatives from our lives is to cut them off at the source and avoid the temptations (1 Corinthians 6:18; 2 Timothy 2:22).
 Overcoming the misuse of gaming can require removing a video game console from your home, disabling the software on your computer or canceling your gaming subscription.

 If you are a parent, monitor your children closely in this area.
 If you allow electronic games in your home, closely monitor their usage and whether or not the game is appropriate.
 Do not let your children waste hours of time being sedentary in front of a computer or TV screen.
-Also, be aware of smart phone games.
+Also, be aware of mobile games.
 If your children are withdrawing in social and family situations to play games, it may be time to take action.

-Game over:
+Game over

 After weeks of struggle, Rob was finally able to let it go, thanks to the help of family and friends and reconnecting with his religious upbringing.
 He came to see that the game had become a type of idolatry for him, and he believes strongly that he was under spiritual attack.
 Others may find it necessary to seek professional help to break free from the gaming addiction.
 Though we naturally resist seeking help, the benefits can be worth it.